Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 TourismSicilia – Borgo Parrini

-In-depth information on the history and architecture of the village, with details on murals, colorful houses, and places to visit.
+In-depth information on the history and architecture of the village, with details about murals, colourful houses and places to visit.

 https://tourismsicilia.com/borgo-parrini/